People come to me most often because they suffer pain or tension.

 1) Manipulation - where more tension is imposed on the body, which may provide some short-lived relief but more often than not, nothing is done to prevent the re-occurrence of symptoms or to educate the person

 2) Drugs - muscle relaxants, steroids, painkillers, antidepressants.
 They may take the edge of the pain, but for how long?
 Long enough to open a window of opportunity so you can move more?
 This is not a reliable solution for the long-term.
 Be aware of the potential side-effects.

-3) Massage and Soft Tissue Therapy - is helpful so long as it is done mindfully, without causing undue tension and in combination with breathing, body awareness and active movement
+3) Massage and Soft Tissue Therapy - is beneficial so long as it is done mindfully, without causing undue tension and in combination with breathing, body awareness and active movement

-4) Exercise and movement - is helpful so long as done mindfully, without adding more unnatural tension and without compressing parts of the spine.
+4) Exercise and movement - is helpful so long as performed mindfully, without adding more unnatural tension and without compressing parts of the spine.
 It can aim to:

 * reduce tension locally

 * distribute loads evenly across joints and soft tissues